 - With 20 players remaining on the table, no one has secured a payout yet.
 It starts from ₹3,000 for first place down to ₹100 for 15th place.

 - On the bubble, the pressure is on to survive and secure a payout.
-Bust before the bubble bursts, and you walk away with nothing.
+If you bust before the bubble bursts, you will walk away with nothing.

 What does ICM do in this situation?

-- ICM might recommend you to play cautiously, if you are in a hand against opponents with smaller stacks.
+- ICM might recommend that you play cautiously if you are in hand against opponents with smaller stacks.
 You might think of accumulating more chips by playing aggressively, but ICM will foresee the risk of busting out before reaching the money.

-- If you are faced with a decision to call an all-in bet from a shorter stack with a marginal hand, ICM might lead you to fold.
+- If you call an all-in bet from a shorter stack with a marginal hand, ICM might lead you to fold.

-- If you are in a hand against one of the larger stacks and you have a strong hand, it might recommend you to play aggressively to increase your chip stack as the bubble approaches.
+- If you are in hand against one of the larger stacks and have a strong hand, it might be recommended that you play aggressively to increase your chip stack as the bubble approaches.

 Limitations of ICM